 After yesterday’s discovery of a corpse on the north beach the small seaside village of Port Isaac was all abuzz, including the Seagrape Café where P.I.
 Patricia Ida and her partner Bonita (Bunny) Hopper were at their usual table overlooking the harbor trying to have breakfast.

 Port Isaac, located about 50 miles from the nearest major city of Westfalia, is mostly a tourist destination and get away for folks who are fortunate enough to afford second homes.
-The town has only two full-time police officers and a dispatcher who spent most of their time handling domestics, bar brawls, and DUIs.
+The town has only two full-time police officers and a dispatcher who spend most of their time handling domestics, bar brawls, and DUIs.
 Occasionally they would call in help from Westfalia but they depended mostly on Pat and Bunny to do any major gumshoe work.

 “Hey pi pi, any news yet on the dead guy?” asked a local passing by her table.